Triangle IP

 Many inventors and tech companies hire attorneys who charge low hourly fees, but the real analysis is more complex.

-Let’s say you have two attorneys, one charges $250 an hour while a more experienced attorney charges $500 an hour.
-Often the higher rate comes with better efficiency such that a better draft might be done in far less time.
-Both options typically will promise a similar writing cost of $8K-15K depending on technology area and complexity or lack thereof.
+Let’s say you have two attorneys: one charges $250 an hour, while a more experienced attorney charges $500 an hour.
+Often, the higher rate comes with better efficiency, such that a better draft might be done in far less time.
+Both options typically will promise a similar writing cost of $8K-15K, depending on the technology area and complexity, or lack thereof.

 While the lower billing rate may seem beneficial, this is a fatal mistake.

-Your patent application draft is often the most important part of the process so is not the place to cut corners.
+Your patent application draft is often the most important part of the process, so it is not the place to cut corners.

-Most attorneys charge within 20% plus or minus to draft a patent application of each other regardless of hourly rates.
+Most attorneys charge within 20% plus or minus to draft a patent application for each other, regardless of hourly rates.

 The better draft from the more experienced attorney will typically have less difficulty gaining allowance at the patent office.